net00-1/SW-DLT/Docs.md

 ## Audio Downloading

 Audio downloads prioritize the best audio available from a website.
 In case there is no audio only stream, the best muxed video will be used to extract audio from it.
-Audio downloads are also saved with the proper title from youtube-dl
+Audio downloads are also saved with the proper title from youtube-dl.

 `bestaudio[ext*=4]/bestaudio[ext=mp3]/best[ext=mp4]/best`